blakeberg/geth-node/README.md

 6. see hashrate: `miner.hashrate`
 7. see balance: `web3.eth.getBalance("0x0...")`
 8. stop mining: `miner.stop()` *(if you have balance > 0)*
+9. see your account and mined blocks in blockchain Explorer *(link below)*

 **Mining will take 100% cpu and take some while depending on your cpu sha-3 hash performance.**